justinwatkinson/kms-encryption-python/README.md

       -p PARAMETER_KEY, --parameter_key PARAMETER_KEY
                             Name of Parameter to put into DynamoDB -v PARAMETER_VALUE, --parameter_value PARAMETER_VALUE
-                            Value of Parameter to put into DynamoDB -t DDB_TABLE, --ddb_table DDB_TABLE
+                            Value of Parameter to put into DynamoDB.
+One of this or parameter_file required.
+      -f PARAMETER_FILE, --parameter_file PARAMETER_FILE
+                            Location of file you want to upload (e.g. SSL private key).
+One of this or parameter_value required.
+      -t DDB_TABLE, --ddb_table DDB_TABLE
                             Name of existing DynamoDB Table to use in look-up -k KMS_KEY, --kms_key KMS_KEY